Skip to content

 Russian Blue Fox Coat

 Russian Blue foxes are more commonly known as the Arctic fox.
-You might be surprised to hear this, but no, Arctic foxes don’t always have that iconic snow-white fur.
+You might be surprised to hear this, but Arctic foxes don’t always have that iconic snow-white fur.

 Nebelung Coat

-Nebelungs bear that classic Russian Blue shiny blue gray coat, but their silver-tipped guard hairs only stand out much more on their heads and shoulders.
+Nebelungs bear that classic Russian Blue shiny blue-gray coat, but their silver-tipped guard hairs only stand out much more on their heads and shoulders.

 British Blue Coat